 Another Milestone for the Revamped User Interface, Now for the Request Pages

 This is part 3 of a series of posts about revamping the user interface of OBS.
-We started off with the Package pages in October 2018, moved on to the Project, User and Group pages in December 2018, continued with the Request pages in February 2019, then finished the Configuration pages in March 2019.
+We started off with the Package pages in October 2018, moved on to the Project, User and Group pages in December 2018, continued with the Request pages in February 2019 and migrated the Configuration pages in March 2019.
 We then finished the Maintenance pages in April 2019, the Search and Kiwi Editor pages were completed in May 2019 and now, we focused on the Cloud and Monitor pages.
 The whole migration was finished in September 2019, bye bye bento!.

 New year, new milestone!

 Here is a comparison of the old and new user interface of the request overview page:

 This is where most of our work happened in this release.

 We refreshed the page while keeping its current form.